LinkedIn Limits - How Many LinkedIn Messages Can I Send a Day?

 But here's where it gets interesting - there are several "hidden" ways to message people without using InMail credits:

 Messaging Group Members: If you're part of the same LinkedIn group as your target prospect, you can message them directly without being connected and without using InMail credits.
-Some users report being able to send over 200 messages a day to group members, depending on account maturity and messaging patterns.
+However, recent policy changes have tightened this loophole.
+Many users report that LinkedIn now limits group messaging, a dramatic shift from the previously unlimited status.

 Event Attendees: Similar to group messaging, you can message other attendees of LinkedIn events you've joined without prior connection.